-A. Each individual shall have the opportunity to apply for public assistance programs administered by the department or to have an authorized representative do so on his or her behalf.
+A. Each individual shall have the opportunity to apply for public assistance programs administered by the HCA or to have an authorized representative do so on their behalf.
 Paper application forms must be readily accessible in the ISD local office lobby and provided to any person who requests the form.
-Applications are made in a format prescribed by the department to include paper forms or electronic submissions.
+Applications are made in a format prescribed by the HCA to include paper forms or electronic submissions.
 ISD will post signs in local field offices which explain the application processing standards and the right to file an application on the day of initial contact.